runrig-coop/the-runrig-plan/overview.md

 # Overview
 ## Purpose
-In its broadest sense, Runrig is a technology framework for the communal management of the digital assets of a foodshed, as well as networks of cooperating foodsheds.
+In its narrowest sense, Runrig is a technology framework for the communal management of a foodshed's digital assets, potentially spanning a network of cooperating foodsheds.
 To the degree that such information may control the flow of actual material resources, it may be viewed as a tool for the democratic management of food, labor, land and other resources that such information